Ryan Maxwell: Club career

 Having trialled for St Albans City in the 2009–10 pre-season, he eventually signed for the Conference South club in September 2009.
 He made just two appearances for the Saints, both coming on as a substitute.
-His début was in the 1–0 away defeat to Heybridge Swifts in the FA Cup Second Round Qualifying on 26 September, replacing Godfrey Poku in the 46th minute.
+His début was in the 1–0 away defeat to Heybridge Swifts in the FA Cup second round qualifying on 26 September, replacing Godfrey Poku in the 46th minute.

 Maxwell went on to play for Waltham Abbey, prior to signing for Harlow Town in October 2011, before leaving at the end of the season in July 2012.
 At the start of the 2012–13 season, Maxwell re-joined Grays Athletic in the Isthmian League Division One North alongside three other players.

 He rejoined Grays again at the start of the 2013–14 season as a player-coach.
 In March 2014 he left and went to Heybridge Swifts, and at the start of June 2014 he signed for A.F.C.
 Sudbury.

 He became the A.F.C.
 Sudbury fitness coach and played also until the middle of October 2014.
-His contract was terminated on 8 November 2014 after a discipline problem, and on 20 November he signed for Witham Town.
+His contract was terminated on 8 November and on 20 November he signed for Witham Town.
 He did not make many appearances at the Spa Road club during the 2014–15 season, but featured on the bench against Tonbridge Angels amongst others.
 On the eve of the 2015–16 season, 7 August 2015 he had re-joined one of his former clubs, Heybridge Swifts.
 Ware announced he had joined them on 4 August 2015 and he was still there in October 2015, however on 5 December he was back playing for Heybridge Swifts.

 In January 2017 he left his position as a player-coach at Waltham Forest, alongside manager Kem Kemal.
 Later that year he joined Ware for his second spell, but left again in December 2017 as Kem Kamal was replaced by Craig Edwards as the manager.

+Managerial career

 Yet another managerial change at Waltham Forest, later to be renamed to Walthamstow, saw Maxwell replace Qayum Shakoor for the position in February 2018.
 He also registered as a player.
 On 23 January 2020, Maxwell left Walthamstow after a mutual decision with the club to part ways.

 On 18 November 2020, Maxwell was appointed Braintree Town manager.
 He was awarded the National League South Manager of the Month award for February 2022 having led his side away from the relegation zone with a seven-game unbeaten run.
 Following an 18-month spell with the Essex-based side in which he maintained their status as a National League South side for a second successive season, Maxwell opted to leave the club in May 2022 at the end of his contract.

+In January 2023, Maxwell was appointed manager of Sittingbourne, as well as the club's director of football.

+On 17 November 2025, Maxwell was appointed manager of Welling United, after having left Sittingbourne to take the role.